openssl/general-policies/policies/ai-policy.md

 whatever tools help you contribute effectively.

 This policy does **not** create a lower bar for AI-assisted contributions.
-All code is held to the same quality and security standards regardless of how it was written.
+All code is held to the same quality, legal and security standards regardless of how it was written.

 This policy does **not** permit submissions where no human has reviewed the content.
 AI may assist, but a human must direct the work, review the output,